-The amount of money paid by the insurance company for the medical supplies and services.
+The amount of money paid by the insurance agency for the medical supplies and services.

 A request for the coverage of medical services from the health plan member or their health care provider.